LeoPlatform/rstreams/content/why-rstreams/_index.en.md

 AWS services rock.
 Each service started life to serve a specific purpose and then grew in size and scope, becoming useful to more and more use cases.
 Yet, each service was born and iterated from a starting foundation, giving each a sweet spot for where it excels and step outside this sweet spot and friction emerges.

+TODO: talk about why we'd use queues to solve problems and the reactive mindset